luis-fnogueira/plex-codes/README.md

-# plex-codes
+# Plex codes
-Codes used to interact with a Plex Server
+Codes used to interact with a Plex Server using [`plexapi`](https://python-plexapi.readthedocs.io/en/latest/index.html) library.